pyside/pyside2-setup/doc/typesystemvariables.rst

 =========

-.. _return_argument:
+.. _cpp_return_argument:

 **%0**

-  Replaced by the name of the return variable of the Python method/function wrapper.
+  Replaced by the C++ return variable of the Python method/function wrapper.

 .. _arg_number: